samreetkaur/AdvSTAT_PCA/README.md

-# AdvSTAT_PCA
+# INSE6220 Project code
-This repo has code for the project of Advance Statistics course
+This repo has code for the project of Advance Statistics course.

+The original dataset can be found at this link : https://data.world/sdhilip/pizza-datasets